After some coercion, Slow takes her very first stage.

-“Why on earth do you want me to bring the guitar?”
-I asked, mildly confused, as I put the instrument in the trunk.
+“Why on earth do you want to bring the guitar?”
+Mildly confused, I put the instrument in the trunk.

-Considering she could hear me play any old time she wanted, I still didn’t understand the need to bring a guitar to the county fair.
+Considering she could hear me play any time, I still didn’t understand the need to bring a guitar to the county fair.
 Women, I swear!
 Do they ever make sense?
 After closing the trunk I looked up to see her still waiting for an answer.
-“Um, yeah, I expect that’s a good enough reason,” I mumbled.
+“Um, yeah, I expect that’s a good enough reason.”

-Her hazel eyes sparkled impishly and I wondered if I’d spoken my thoughts aloud.
-I did that sometimes and it got me in more hot water than I ever wanted.
+Her hazel eyes sparkled impishly, and I wondered if I’d spoken my thoughts aloud.
+I did that sometimes, and it got me in more hot water than I ever wanted.
 Elle pushed away from where she was leaning against the car and sidled toward me.
-She brushed dangerously close, our breasts touching as she held up her keys.
+She brushed dangerously close, our breasts touching as she held up the keys.
 “You drive.”

 I swallowed hard, glancing at my house, desperately hoping Mama wasn’t watching.
 Elle’s going to be the death of me yet!
 Her chuckle brought my attention back as she jingled the keys before me.

 I groaned, her laughter pleasing and embarrassing me further.
 I snagged the keys as I shook my head.
 Sometimes I think I should apply for the position of fire engine.
 Or maybe Rudolph the Red-Faced Reindeer.
 “Let’s go, woman, before I make an idiot out of myself.”